-In healthy people, the transport of charged ions across cell membranes is achieved through a protein called cystic fibrosis transmembrane regulator (CFTR).
-The main role of this protein is to serve as a channel, allowing the passage of charged ions such as chlorine or sodium, which are important in the movement of water in the tissues.
-In this way, thin mucus is produced whose main function is to protect and lubricate the reproductive and other systems; organs such as the lungs and pancreas; and body tissues.
+The transport of charged ions across cell membranes is achieved through a protein called the cystic fibrosis transmembrane regulator (CFTR).
+This protein’s main role is to function as a channel across cell membranes, allowing the passage of charged ions such as chlorine or sodium, which are important in the movement of water in tissues.
+Proper functioning of the channel maintains the viscosity of the mucus lining various organs, including the lungs.

 In CF, mutations in the CFTR gene that encodes for this protein results in the production of a defective CFTR protein.
 This hinders the workings of the channel and compromises the transport of water and salts across cell membranes.
 The result is the formation of thick, sticky mucus that can accumulate in the lungs, pancreas, kidneys, and other organs.